agherzan/meta-raspberrypi/docs/extra-build-config.md

     DISABLE_VC4GRAPHICS = "1"

 to `local.conf`.
-Adding `vlc` to `IMAGE_INSTALL` will then default to building the Raspberry Pi's Distro implementation of VLC with HW accelerated video decode through MMAL into the system image.
-It also defaults to building VLC with Raspberry PI's Distro implementation of ffmpeg.
-The oe-core implementation of ffmpeg and the meta-openembedded/meta-multimedia implementation of VLC can however be selected via:
+Adding `vlc` to `IMAGE_INSTALL` will then default to building the oe-core implementation of ffmpeg and the meta-openembedded/meta-multimedia implementation of VLC.
+The Raspberry Pi's Distro implementation of VLC with HW accelerated video decode through MMAL and the Raspberry PI's Distro implementation of ffmpeg.
+Can however be selected via:

+    PREFERRED_PROVIDER_vlc = "rpidistro-vlc"
-    PREFERRED_PROVIDER_ffmpeg = "ffmpeg"
+    PREFERRED_PROVIDER_ffmpeg = "rpidistro-ffmpeg"
+    PREFERRED_PROVIDER_libav = "rpidistro-ffmpeg"
-    PREFERRED_PROVIDER_vlc = "vlc"
+    PREFERRED_PROVIDER_libpostproc = "rpidistro-ffmpeg"

 Usage example: Start VLC with mmal_vout plugin and without an active display server.